 They sat down, old friends finding their spot between the hubbub and aromas of the coffee shop.
 They caught up on each other’s lives, spoke a while about friendships, love, and loneliness and that he’d been struggling with his own.
 They discussed desire as the issue of loneliness.

 “Desire is the vacuum of its object, and the vacuum grows the more you focus on it.
 Only when you learn to be content on your own, without the need for another person, are you truly ready for that person.”

-He looked frustrated. he struck down his own petty answers and bitter rebukes on that wisdom.
+He looked frustrated. he furrowed his brow and struck down his own petty answers and bitter rebukes on that wisdom.
 He felt that people recounted second-hand advice when they failed to listen properly, and when they put that template onto the conversation they made doubly sure they didn’t understand the actual issue.